MbuyiseloNtando/TechHealth/README.md

-# Data Warehouse Project – OLTP to DWH Pipeline
+# Tech Data Warehouse Project – OLTP to DWH Pipeline

 ## Overview
 This project builds a Tech Health data warehouse from a relational source database.
 It enforces column constraints (NOT NULL, UNIQUE, CHECK, FK) at every stage to guarantee data integrity.